Erin Faith Allen is a leading authority on the history of the 42nd "Rainbow" Division, and the Liberation of Dachau

-Standing at the gates of Dachau concentration camp in 2015, I unknowingly began what would become years of intensive research into the 42nd "Rainbow" Division—the American soldiers who had liberated this site of unimaginable horror on April 29, 1945.
+Standing at the gates of Dachau in 2015, I unknowingly began what would become a decade of intensive research into the 42nd "Rainbow" Division, the American soldiers who liberated this site on April 29, 1945.

-To truly understand their experiences, my research has taken me back and forth across Europe, walking the same ground these soldiers traversed—from the frozen forests of Alsace where they faced their baptism of fire in Operation Nordwind, to the ruins of Würzburg where they fought house-to-house, to the solemn grounds of Dachau where they confronted horrible inhumanities.
-Each site visit deepens my understanding of their experiences in ways archive work alone cannot provide.
-Through photography, film, and careful documentation of these locations including cultivating connections with locals who also carry the legacy of the Rainbow Division, I've been able to help preserve the physical context of their stories.
+To truly understand their experiences, my research has taken me back and forth across Europe, walking the same ground these soldiers traversed, from the frozen forests of Alsace where they faced their baptism of fire in Operation Nordwind, to the ruins of Würzburg where they fought house-to-house, to the solemn grounds of Dachau.
+Each site visit deepens my understanding in ways archive work alone cannot provide.
+Through photography, film, and careful documentation, including relationships with locals who carry their own piece of this legacy, I preserve the physical context of stories that would otherwise exist only on scattered paper.

 “Let no boy’s soul say: